National Front for Liberation: 2018

-On 4 June 2018, the Martyrs of Islam Brigade, part of the National Front for Liberation, joined the Sham Legion, also part of the NFL.

 On 1 August, the Syrian Liberation Front, which was formed by Ahrar al-Sham and the Nour al-Din al-Zenki Movement in February 2018, as well as Jaysh al-Ahrar and the Damascus Gathering, joined the formation.

 On 5 August, the NFL arrested 45 people accused of attempting to reconcile with the Syrian government in al-Ghab Plain and Mount Shashabo in the western Hama countryside.
 On 13 August, the crackdown campaign was expanded to Maarat al-Nu'man and Ariha.

 On 9 August, the NFL's Sham Legion launched an attack on a People's Protection Units (YPG) cell in the southeastern Afrin countryside, killing four YPG fighters and capturing small arms and ammunition.

 On 14 August, the group released a video showing the training of its self-proclaimed "Unit 82 SWAT Forces".
 On the same day, a group of around 200 fighters formed the Free Hayan Brigade and joined the NFL in order to "unite factions", "fight forces of the Syrian regime", and avoid rebel infighting.
 The next day, the Free North Brigade, which operates around the same area, also joined the NFL.
 On 27 August, the Imam Ali Battalion joined the Free North Brigade.